stripe-archive/react-stripe-elements/README.md

 export default injectStripe(PaymentRequestForm);
 ```

-## Alternative loading strategies
+### Advanced integrations

 The above [Getting started](#getting-started) section outlines the most common
-use case, which holds these assumptions:
+integration, which makes the following assumptions:

-- The Stripe.js script loads synchronously, before your page's code.
+- The Stripe.js script is loaded before your application's code.
-- Your page's code is only run in a browser environment.
+- Your code is only run in a browser environment.
 - You don't need fine-grained control over the Stripe instance that
   `react-stripe-elements` uses under the hood.

-When all of these assumptions are met, you can pass the `apiKey` prop to
+When all of these assumptions are true, you can pass the `apiKey` prop to
 `<StripeProvider>` and let `react-stripe-elements` handle the rest.

-When one or more of these assumptions isn't met in your case, you have another
+When one or more of these assumptions doesn't hold true for your integration,
-option: pass the `stripe` prop to `<StripeProvider>` directly.
-The `stripe` prop
+you have another option: pass a Stripe instance as the `stripe` prop to
-can be either `null` or the result of using `Stripe(apiKey, option)` to
+`<StripeProvider>` directly.
+The `stripe` prop can be either `null` or the
-construct a [Stripe instance][stripe-function].
+result of using `Stripe(apiKey, options)` to construct a [Stripe instance].

 [stripe-function]: https://stripe.com/docs/stripe-js/reference#stripe-function

-We'll now cover a couple scenarios which break at least one of the assumptions
+We'll now cover a couple of use cases which break at least one of the
-listed above.
+assumptions listed above.

 ### Loading Stripe.js asynchronously

-Loading Stripe.js asynchronously can speed up the initial page load, especially
+Loading Stripe.js asynchronously can speed up your initial page load, especially
-if your page doesn't show the payment form until after the user interacts with
+if you don't show the payment form until the user interacts with your
-your page in some way.
+application in some way.

 ```html
 <html>